gojescore/timetable-clowns/PROTOCOL.md

 nextMachineNum starts at 1

 You may only interact with nextMachineNum

 Correct answer increments nextMachineNum (caps at 10)

-Machines are not global; one player clearing machine 3 does not clear it for others
+Machines are not global

 Server denies interaction if:

-machine already cleared by that player (reason:"already_cleared")
+machine already cleared by that player → reason:"already_cleared"

-wrong order (reason:"wrong_order")
+wrong order → reason:"wrong_order"

 2.2 Math prompts